Derick1530/personal-website/content/learning-how-to-create-tiktok-content.md

 TikTok says the 1st “key secret to success” is to know your personal brand, and this resonates with me.

-I am passionate about creating something from nothing and helping others using technology, and more recently, mentoring, so some self discovery is in order.
+I have always had a passion for creating something from nothing and helping others through technology, and many opportunities have emerged by me simply sharing those “Why”s consistently over the years.